 Scuba Diving & Snorkeling

-Both scuba diving and snorkeling are permitted activities at PB beaches, but there are other better spots along San Diego’s 70 miles of coastline.
-If you do plan on engaging in either activity here, contact the Beach Information Line at 619-221-8824 to get the latest surf information first.
+Both scuba diving and snorkeling are permitted activities at PB beaches, but there are better spots along San Diego’s 70 miles of coastline.
+If you do plan on engaging in either activity here, call the Beach Information Line at 619-221-8824 to get the latest surf and dive conditions first.
 You must always check in with lifeguards before diving.

 Ocean Front Walk

-Ocean Front Walk is a 2.3-mile paved walkway simply referred to as “the boardwalk” by locals.
-It runs from the north end of North Pacific Beach to the jetty at the south end of Mission Beach.
+Ocean Front Walk is a paved walkway simply referred to as “the boardwalk” by locals.
+It runs approximately 3.5 miles from the north end of North Pacific Beach to the jetty at the south end of Mission Beach.

-It’s a popular place to walk, jog, Rollerblade, and bike.
-Keep an eye out for local characters like Slomo and the bubble man.
-Near Crystal Pier begins the row of numerous bars, restaurants, and shops, including places for bike rentals.
+It’s a popular place to walk, jog, rollerblade, and bike.
+Keep an eye out for local legend Slomo, a retired neurologist in his 80s who has been rollerblading in slow motion along the boardwalk for nearly three decades.
+He’s the subject of a short documentary that was shortlisted for an Academy Award.
+Near Crystal Pier begins the row of bars, restaurants, and shops, including places for bike rentals.
 Note that the boardwalk speed limit is 8 mph.

 Crystal Pier

 Historic Crystal Pier roughly separates North Pacific Beach from Pacific Beach.
-It’s an excellent vantage point for watching North Pacific Beach surfers.
+It’s an excellent vantage point for watching surfers.
 You can capture great photos of both the surfers and the shoreline.

 Access to the pier on foot is free and open to the public.
 Don’t let the gates at the Mission Blvd entrance dissuade you.
-It’s also home to quaint Cape-Cod-style cottages that are available for rent (imagine the lull of ocean waves beneath your cottage), but you’ll need to plan way ahead for this in-demand experience.
+It’s also home to charming Cape Cod-style cottages that are available for rent.
+Imagine falling asleep to the sound of ocean waves beneath your cottage!
+You’ll need to plan well ahead for this in-demand experience; summer bookings often fill up nearly a year in advance.

 Fishing

-Crystal Pier is the only public fishing pier in Pacific Beach.
+Crystal Pier is the only pier for fishing in Pacific Beach.
 There is a seasonal tackle and bait shop on the pier that sells snacks and nonalcoholic beverages.
-You are not required to have a fishing license to fish from the pier, but catch regulations are strictly enforced.
-Check with the bait shop if you’re unsure of catch regulations.
+While many public piers in California don’t require a fishing license, Crystal Pier is privately owned, so check current licensing requirements with the bait shop before casting a line.
+Catch regulations are strictly enforced.

 Boat Launches